 Children will have a wider range of physical ability that they can take and share beyond the school environment.
 Children will recognise P.E as being a major factor of positive health and well-being and will utilise this understanding to use P.E and sport to have a positive, lasting effect on their life.
 Our children will become fully rounded characters that are able to demonstrate responsibility and resilience when dealing with challenges and barriers of physical activity and use this to develop qualities such as friendship, equality and determination which will prepare them for living in the wider community.

 At Merton Bank Primary School we teach P.E through blocks of lessons which focuses on developing skills in different areas of sport and activity in accordance with the national curriculum.
 Through fundamental games, invasion games, gymnastics, dance, athletics, OAA, striking and fielding and net and well games children will have the opportunity to:

-- Develop competence to excel in a broad range of physical activities
+- develop competence to excel in a broad range of physical activities

-- Are physically active for sustained periods of time
+- are physically active for sustained periods of time

-- Engage in competitive sports and activities
+- engage in competitive sports and activities

-- Lead healthy and active lives
+- lead healthy, active lives

-PE Subject Leader- Mrs I Milburn
+PE Subject Leader- Miss T Heaton

-Academic Year 2017-2018- 97% of Year 6 pupils passed their 25 metre swimming assessment.
+Academic Year 2018-2019- 97% of Year 6 pupils passed their 25 metre swimming assessment.